How do I view Assignments as a student?

 - Your instructor may choose to hide the Assignments link in Course Navigation.
 If the Assignments link is not available, you can still access Assignments through your user or course dashboard, the Syllabus, Gradebook, Calendar, or Modules.

-- If the assignment you are accessing displays differently, your assignment may be using the Assignment Enhancements feature option.
+- If the assignment you are accessing displays differently, your assignment may be using the Assignment Enhancements feature.
 Please view this guide for more information.

 In Course Navigation, click the Assignments link.